Enchoseon/2based2wait/README.md

 # Features

-- Low resource overhead
+- Extremely low RAM and CPU usage
-- Robust auto-reconnection & coordination
+- Robust auto-reconnection
+  - Battle-tested to be online 24/7/365
 - High configurability
+  - Easily configure small-to-medium-sized networks
+- Convenient Discord webhooks for:
-- Livechat relay
+  - Livechat
-- Queue position relay
+  - Queue position
+  - Tunnels & connections
 - Toast notifications
 - Auto `/queue main`
-- Mineflayer support
+- Mineflayer support and extensibility *(see: `./utils/mineflayer.js`)*
+  - Already comes with:
     - Kill aura
     - Auto eat
     - Anti afk
     - Anti drowning
 - Extensive logging
-- Ngrok tunneling
+- Share proxies with plug-and-play Ngrok tunnels
+  - Your machine's IP is never shared with players connecting to your proxy
+  - Your players' IPs are never shared with your machine

 # Images